Is Fighting to Stay Together a Sign of Love?

-Does it always make sense to fight to be together?
+Does it always make sense to fight to stay together?
 Many people have said that love shouldn’t be a struggle.
 Love is created day by day, and both partners are involved in that process.

 Perhaps you have broken up and gotten back together many times with the same person.
-This is what we call an “intermittent relationship.”
+This is what we call an “intermittent relationship”.

 Discover: The characteristics of toxic love

-For example, if one person finds themselves out of a job there might be economic hardships, or the children can be too rebellious…
+For example, if one person finds themselves out of a job there might be economic hardships, or the children can cause problems too…

 In the examples we have already described, sometimes your relationship runs counter to the things that you know to be true.
-Nevertheless, you keep pushing in the name of love.
+Nevertheless, you keep pushing forward in the name of love.

-What’s more, you have to learn to see things in perspective in order to make the best decisions…and above all, to prevent the things that you do from being wasted efforts that only you are responsible for.
+What’s more, you have to learn to see things in perspective in order to make the best decisions in your relationships.It might interest you...